 As is true in most states, the statute of limitations that affects car accident lawsuits in Michigan is the same as the larger one that applies to all personal injury cases.
 Specifically, Michigan Compiled Laws section 600.5805 says that "the period of limitations is 3 years after the time of the death or injury for all actions to recover damages for the death of a person, or for injury to a person or property."

 In plain English, that means an injury claim arising from any accident or incident must be filed within three years.
-So, whether the claim is made by a driver, passenger, motorcycle rider, bicyclist, or pedestrian, the "clock” starts running on the date of the accident.
-But keep in mind that if someone dies as a result of the accident and their family wants to file wrongful death lawsuit, the deadline is still three years, but the "clock" starts on the date of the person’s death, which can be different from the date of the accident.
+So, whether the claim is made by a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian, the "clock" starts running on the date of the accident.
+But keep in mind that if someone dies as a result of the accident and their family wants to file wrongful death lawsuit, the deadline is still three years, but the "clock" starts on the date of the person's death, which can be different from the date of the accident.

 If you try to file your lawsuit after Michigan's three-year time limit has passed, you can count on the defendant (that's the person you're trying to sue) pointing out that discrepancy to the court as part of a motion to dismiss.
 The court will almost certainly grant the motion (unless some rare exception applies to extend the filing deadline), and that will be the end of your case.
 That's why it's crucial to understand how the statute of applies to your situation.

-Michigan is a "comparative fault" state.
+Michigan is a "modified comparative fault" state.
 This means that the amount of damages you can recover in a car-accident-related lawsuit is reduced by the same percentage as your level of fault in causing the crash.

 One important wrinkle in Michigan's comparative fault statute (which you can find at Michigan Compiled Laws section 600.2959) says that if you're found to be more than 50 percent at fault for your car accident, when compared with the liability of all other drivers and other parties, not only is your share of economic damages (medical bills, lost income, etc.) reduced by the percentage of your fault, but you're also barred from recovering any non-economic damages.
 Non-economic damages include compensation for pain and suffering and other subjective losses, which can really add up in a car accident case.